This two-way integration allows you to push your features and requirements from Aha! into GitHub as issues and get status updates back.

 When you have completed your product roadmap and feature planning on the Aha! side, you can move features into GitHub Issues for the engineering team to work on.
 You can send them individually or in bulk for a sprint or release.
 This makes it easy for product management to set brilliant product strategy and share visual roadmaps while engineering can continue to work in GitHub Issues.

-All development tool integrations are configured under Settings > Product.
-You need to be a Product Owner in Aha! to set up this integration.
+All development tool integrations are configured under Settings > Product > Integrations.
+You need to be a product owner or administrator in Aha! to set up this integration.

 Create the integration in Aha!